Financial Status and Literacy, and Retirement Preparedness of Generation X Government Employees

 Abstract

-Purpose: To investigate the relationship of financial literacy and retirement preparedness of generation X government employees.
+Purpose: To investigate the relationship between financial literacy and retirement preparedness of Generation X government employees.

 Design/methodology/approach: This study employed a quantitative research design.
-Specifically, descriptive-correlational design, using survey data.
+Specifically, the descriptive-correlational design uses survey data.
 This allows the exploration of associations between variables without manipulation, offering insights into how these variables interrelate and influence retirement preparedness.
 A survey was conducted using a questionnaire administered via printed forms.

 Research Findings: Generation X government employees have high financial literacy but varying levels of retirement preparedness.
 A significant positive correlation exists between financial literacy and retirement preparedness.